Kibranoz/louisCouturePortfolio/content/resume.md

 {{<resumeHeader "Software Developer (Payfacto) Full-time" "2024" "2025">}}

-- Diagnosed and resolved critical software bugs to improve system stability
+- Diagnosed and resolved software bugs to improve system stability
-- Built a point-of-sale software application using VueJS for enhanced user experience
+- Built a point-of-sale software application using VueJS and REST APIs
 - Extended API functionality by integrating new endpoints into the store architecture
 - Architected and rewrote installer generation system for point-of-sale application using NodeJS and InnoSetup, supporting both development and production environments
 - Developed comprehensive reporting features leveraging Go, Gin, Gorm, PHP and Doctrine